arborchurch/arbor-web/site/content/messages/whats-the-point/my-life.md

 podcast_duration: 36:04
 ---

 Is the point of our life to be happy?
-Maybe there’s something more than just that.
+Maybe there's something more than just that.
 How do we discover our specific purpose in life?
 A good place to start is by listening to this podcast.